mapbox/mapbox-maps-flutter/README.md

 Users interacting with the map in your application can explore the map by performing standard gestures.

-You can pass custom `MapView.gestureRecognizers` to control which gestures are handled by the platform view.
+You can pass custom `MapWidget.gestureRecognizers` to control which gestures are handled by the platform view.